 6. Hands-and-Knees

-Another good position to do in active labor is hands and knees.
+Another good position for active labor is the hands-and-knees position.
 Doing the hands-and-knees position during labor can increase the likelihood of spontaneous vaginal birth, reduce pain/stress, improve uterine blood flow, and enhance fetopelvic relationships.1,2,3,4 So, don’t be afraid or embarrassed to get on your hands and knees on the bed or the floor.
-This position has also been beneficial for laboring women with a fetus in the occiput-posterior (OP) position.1 You’ll take the pressure off your back and spine, which can ease back pain.
-Also, kneeling while leaning forward can open your pelvis.11

 7. Asymmetrical Lunge

-Movement and upright positions in active labor are very beneficial for the laboring woman.
-They can help with the frequency, length, and efficiency of contractions.23 These positions use gravity to their advantage and help baby move down more quickly.11 But when contractions become too strong and it’s too tiring to stand, an asymmetrical lunge on the floor is a good position.
+However, when contractions become too strong and it’s too tiring to stand, an asymmetrical lunge on the floor is a good position.
 It allows you to continue encouraging your body to open and your baby to come down.
 Asymmetrical positions help change the pelvis’s shape to help the baby find the best position for birth.16,24